ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 __Skills Used in the Project__
 * Webscraping skill with PYTHON (Beautiful Soup library)
-* Data data cleaing skill with EXCEL
+* Data data cleaning skill with EXCEL
 * Data visualization (dashboard) skill with EXCEL

 **Findings and Recommendations:**